bogdanvuk/phd/source/efti.rst

     :width: 80%
     :align: center

-    DT before addition of the node in place of the leaf #2
+    DT before the addition of the node in place of the leaf #2

 .. _fig-node-addition-after: